coffeebank/coffee-cogs/content/docs/hellohook/red-34.md

 <img src="./hellohook.jpg" alt="Logo: a resting cat being scratched in the chin" class="h-24 aspect-square rounded mb-2" />

-<span class="px-3 py-1 rounded-full bg-green-600 text-white text-xs select-none">✅ Works on Red 3.5</span>

-# Hellohook
+# Hellohook (for Red 3.4)

-<component-coghero cog="hellohook" desc="Create your own welcome bot with a custom profile picture!
+<component-coghero cog="hellohook" branch="red-3.4" desc="Create your own welcome bot with a custom profile picture!
 Choose between a regular message or an embed welcome, with a ping option."></component-coghero>

 ## Drafting your Webhook Message